khoabane/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ Replace all characters A and c from input to Z and e respectively.
 20-hiago removes all letters c and C from input 21-reverse reverse its input
+100-empty_casks finds all empty files and directories in the current directory and all sub-directories